 - In 70 years there were an estimated 178 underground fatalities at the mine

 Evey also enjoyed panning for gold.
-She didn’t find any (she didn’t really have the right technique going on!) but Britannia do ‘salt’ the panning station with gold – so there is a good chance you will find some.
-Being the energetic dynamo she is, her other favourite spot was the family play area where she was able to run & jump and dig in an enclosed, child friendly area and the rain certainly didn’t dampen her spirits!
-In fact it just served to cool us down a bit as we ran from point to point after her.
-I’m not sure how many times her face lit up as she called out “Look at this” but I know it was a lot.
+She didn’t find any (she didn’t really have the right technique going on!), but Britannia do ‘salt’ the panning station with gold – so there is a good chance you will find some.
+Being the energetic dynamo, she is, her other favorite spot was the family play area where she was able to run & jump and dig in an enclosed, child-friendly area and the rain certainly didn’t dampen her spirits!
+In fact, it just served to cool us down a bit as we ran from point to point after her.
+I’m not sure how many times her face lit up as she called out “Look at this, ” but I know it was a lot.

 We were a little concerned about how he would deal with the underground train element of the tour (we had done this before so knew about the noise and the dark that you experience momentarily) but he was a star!
 We talked him through it ahead of time and he was excited rather than scared when the tourguide demonstrated how dark it was in the mine before electric light.
 The same went for the noise from the drill demonstration – we had bought his ear protectors and he was perfectly happy when we got to experience the noise levels of an early 20th century mine.